Photos by Paul Baker, Stadium Journey

 Return on Investment 3

-Tickets to P-Bruins games start at $39.75 for lower bowl seats, with upper-level seats priced between $20-$35.25.
+Tickets to P-Bruins games start at $22, with prices topping out at $42 for glass seats at center ice.
 The P-Bruins run specials that will help defray the cost of tickets, with $10 off and Me Plus Three packages offered for practically every game on the schedule.

-Concession prices have really jumped up in recent years.
-As mentioned earlier, a slice of pizza will cost you $13, a craft beer as much as $18 and a bottle of soda $6.
-Even with these higher prices, local fans comparing a P-Bruins game to the big boys in Boston will undoubtedly enjoy the cheaper prices here.
+Concession prices have jumped up in recent years.
+As mentioned earlier, a slice of pizza will cost you $13, a craft beer as much as $18, and a bottle of soda for $6.
+Even with these higher prices, local fans comparing a P-Bruins game to the big boys in Boston will undoubtedly enjoy the lower prices here.

 Extras 3